jebus905/jquery.combobox/README.md

 ####`itemRemoved`

-Fired when an the user enters invalid data into the combobox.
+Fires when an the user enters invalid data into the combobox.

 ####`itemAdded`